PythonOT/POT/docs/source/quickstart.rst

 Wasserstein distance between distributions
 """"""""""""""""""""""""""""""""""""""""""

-OT is often used to measure similarity between distributions even when they do not share the same support.
-OT-based  Wasserstein  distance  compares  favorably  to  popular f-divergences including popular Kullback-Leibler, Jensen-Shannon divergences and Total Variation distance, when the support of the two distributions is disjoint.
-Even more interesting, for data science application one can compute meaningful sub-gradients of the Wasserstein distance even when the two support are very different.
+OT is often used to measure similarity between distributions even especially when they do not share the same support.
+When the support between the distribution is disjoint OT-based Wasserstein  distances  compare  favorably  to  popular f-divergences including popular Kullback-Leibler, Jensen-Shannon divergences and Total Variation distance.
+Even more interesting for data science applications, in this case,  one can compute meaningful sub-gradients of the Wasserstein distance.
 For these reasons became a very efficient tool for machine learning applications that need to measure and optimize similarity between empirical distributions.

 Examples where such approach is useful in machine learning (ML) are ubiquitous and include, for instance, such prominent tasks as training `Generative Adversarial Networks (GANs) <https://arxiv.org/pdf/1701.07875.pdf>`_ where OT was successfully used to overcome the vanishing gradient problem.
 It has also been used to find `discriminant <https://arxiv.org/pdf/1608.08063.pdf>`_ or `robust <https://arxiv.org/pdf/1901.08949.pdf>`_ subspaces for a dataset.
 The Wasserstein distance has also been used to measure `similarity between word embeddings of documents <http://proceedings.mlr.press/v37/kusnerb15.pdf>`_ or between `signals <https://www.math.ucdavis.edu/~saito/data/acha.read.s19/kolouri-etal_optimal-mass-transport.pdf>`_ or `spectra <https://arxiv.org/pdf/1609.09799.pdf>`_.